antoniomacri/texworks-magiccomments/README.md

 Of course, you can insert any value you want for magic comments, though provided list aims to contain only recognized values.
 For a complete list of supported values on your system for each option, you may refer to the TeXworks preferences.

+_Thanks to Claudio Beccari and Tommaso Gordini, for all suggestions and for the help in finding TeXShop compatibility issues._

 Installation instructions
 =========================